 In January 2016, the Company entered into a lease agreement for 2,237 square feet of commercial office space in Germantown, Maryland for its Maryland employees.
-The Germantown lease as amended, was set to expire at the end of January 2018.
+The Germantown lease as amended was set to expire at the end of January 2018.
 In November 2017, the Company entered into a second amendment to the lease agreement extending the lease through the end of January 2019.
+In November 2018, the Company entered into a third amendment to the lease agreement extending the lease through the end of January 2022.